Rubusch/linux-c/010__basics/21__list/README.md

 #### Notes on the kernel's linked list

 A linked list is a data structure that consists of a sequence of nodes.
-Each node is composed of two fields: the data field and the reference field which is a pointer that points to the next node in the sequence.
+Each node is composed of two fields: The data field and the reference field which is a pointer that points to the next node in the sequence.